isomerpages/moe-bedoksouthsec/_curriculum/Physical Education.md

 * To develop in students - skills and competencies to lead themselves and others towards living an active and healthy lifestyle.

-* To develop self and social awareness for students to build and maintain positive relationships to achieve personal well-being and effectiveness. **(OE & PA)**
+* To develop self and social awareness for students to build and maintain positive relationships to achieve personal well-being and effectiveness. **(OE &amp; PA)**

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}